-Reasons to Get a Pleasure Craft License
+Reasons to Get a Pleasure Craft Licence

 Pleasure Craft License

-It’s easy to dismiss the need for a pleasure craft license if you don’t plan on using your boat in any way other than for recreational purposes.
+It’s easy to dismiss the need for a PCL if you don’t plan on using your boat in any way other than for recreational purposes.
 But there are a few scenarios in which obtaining one in Canada might be beneficial.
 Since boating licenses are governed at the state level, their requirements and prices vary from state to state.
 However, there are some consistent trends.
 Boat registration offices also sell boating permits.

 If you need a license immediately (for a higher charge), or you are purchasing a new boat (fishing boats cost more than kayaks), or purchasing a replacement license, the price will vary (there is an additional fee for expedited service).
 In certain provinces, for example, the penalty for operating a boat without a license is far higher than the penalty for other offenses listed on a driver’s license.
-Having a pleasure craft license demonstrates your commitment to safe and responsible boating.
+Having a pleasure craft licence demonstrates your commitment to safe and responsible boating.
 More recreational boating options are available to you both locally and throughout Canada.

 It Can Help You Avoid Fines and Tickets